OHI-Science/OHI-website/README.md

 - "parent" gives the name of the top-level item under which this page should be listed
 - "weight" indicates the order of this page relative to other pages in the same dropdown menu

+# Changing social media links

+The website shows links to facebook and twitter.
+The URLs for these links can be configured in the file `config/_default/params.yaml`

 # Making changes to the data

 See `content/data/_index.md`